joelparkerhenderson/ways-of-working/README.md

 If you email, then use the "To" field if you need action, and the "Cc" field if you don't need action.

-### Team bonding

-Team bonding is good and valuable.

-Team bonding that is focused on alcohol is not good, because some people can't participate, or don't want to participate.

-Team bonding events may be better if the focus is on fun, not work.
-Some teams use a "swear jar" idea in order to lighten the mood: if someone talks about work, then they must put a dollar in the "swear jar".

 ### Team success ideas at Google

 Dependability: we get things done on time and meet expectations.